2020 Maine Question 1: "No on 1 to Protect Maine's Children"

 Opponents of the veto, who wished to allow only medical exemptions for required vaccination, became "No on 1 to Protect Maine's Children."

 Campaign

 On February 4, 2020, campaigns on both sides of the referendum held campaign kickoff events at the Maine State House.

-Yes on 1 was endorsed by state senators Matthew Pouliot (R-Kennebec) & Lisa Keim (R-Oxford); state representatives Robert Foley (R-Wells), Justin Fecteau (R-Augusta) and Heidi Sampson (R-Alfred); and Christiane Northrup.
+Yes on 1 was endorsed by state senators Matthew Pouliot (R-Kennebec) and Lisa Keim (R-Oxford); state representatives Robert Foley (R-Wells), Justin Fecteau (R-Augusta) and Heidi H. Sampson (R-Alfred); as well as former physician Christiane Northrup.

-No on 1 was endorsed by the Maine Medical Association, the Maine Dental Association, the Maine Hospital Association, the Maine Osteopathic Association, the Barbara Bush Children's Hospital, the Maine Association of School Nurses, the American Academy of Pediatrics, EqualityMaine, Governor Janet Mills the Bangor Daily News, the Portland Press Herald, and The Ellsworth American.
+No on 1 was endorsed by the Maine Medical Association, the Maine Dental Association, the Maine Hospital Association, the Maine Osteopathic Association, the Barbara Bush Children's Hospital, the Maine Association of School Nurses, the American Academy of Pediatrics, EqualityMaine, Governor Janet Mills, the Bangor Daily News, the Portland Press Herald, and The Ellsworth American.

 Supporters of the veto raised over $640,000 while the opposition raised close to $875,000.